initpy/go-book/functions.rst

 Notice how we grouped A and B's types.
 We could have written: MAX(A int, B int), but it's shorter this way.

-Notice also that we prefered not to name our output value.
+Notice also that we preferred not to name our output value.
 We just specified its type (int)

 A function with two ouput values